Hideki Matsui: Yomiuri Giants

 Following high school Matsui was drafted by the Yomiuri Giants in the first round.
 He was given the uniform number 55, which was the single-season home run record held by Sadaharu Oh.

 Matsui's first three seasons were unspectacular.
 His breakout season came in 1996, when he batted .314 with 38 home runs and 99 RBIs.
-A three-time MVP in the Japanese Central League (1996, 2000, and 2002), Matsui led his team into four Japan Series and winning three titles (1994, 2000 and 2002).
+A three-time MVP in the Japanese Central League (1996, 2000, and 2002), Matsui led his team into four Japan Series, winning three titles (1994, 2000 and 2002).
 He also made nine consecutive all-star games and led the league in home runs and RBIs three times (1998, 2000, and 2002).
 His single season mark for home runs was 50 in 2002, his final season in Japan.
 In the ten seasons he played in Japan, Matsui totalled 1268 games played, 4572 AB, 1390 hits, 901 runs, 332 home runs, 889 RBIs, a .304 batting average, and a .582 slugging percentage.
 His streak of 1,250 consecutive games played was the second longest in Japan.

-His first trip to the Japan Series became well-known.
+His first trip to the Japan Series became well known.
 Because of the 1994–95 Major League Baseball strike, Matsui became known to the American media, as media outlets were covering the Series, which was referred in Sports Illustrated as "the" Fall Classic.

 In Japan, Matsui earned the popular nickname "Godzilla."
 The origin of the name is derisive in nature, in reference to Matsui's skin problems early on in his career, but has since come to represent his powerful hitting.
 In 2002, he made a cameo in the film Godzilla Against Mechagodzilla.

 In 2001, Matsui turned down a $64 million, six-year offer from the Yomiuri Giants, the highest in NPB history.